ZiiQoOS/Heroes-Manager/README.md

 `git clone https://github.com/ZiiQoOS/Heroes-Manager.git`

+3. Rename the `api/.env.example` to `.env` and populate the file with your environment's informations.

-3. Move to the Heroes-Manager folder and run command :
+4. Move to the Heroes-Manager folder and run command :

 `docker-compose up`

-4. The app is launched on http://localhost:8181
+5. The app is launched on http://localhost:8181